 |optimize||Triggers replication whenever the master index is optimized.|

-The master is totally unaware of the slaves.
-The slave continuously keeps polling the master (depending on the pollInterval parameter) to check the current index version the master.
+The master server is unaware of the slaves.
+Each slave server continuously polls the master (depending on the pollInterval parameter) to check the current index version of the master.
 If the slave finds out that the master has a newer version of the index it initiates a replication process.
 The steps are as follows:

 - The slave issues a filelist command to get the list of the files.
-This command returns the names of the files as well as some metadata (for example, size, a lastmodified timestamp, an alias if any).
+This command returns the names of the files as well as some metadata (e.g., size, a lastmodified timestamp, an alias if any).

-- After the download completes, all the new files are 'mov'ed to the live index directory and the file's timestamp is same as its counterpart in on the master master.
+- After the download completes, all the new files are 'mv'ed to the live index directory, and the file's timestamp is set to be identifical to the file's counterpart on the master master.

-To replicate configuration files, list them using using the confFiles parameter.
-Only files found in the conf directory of the master's Solr instance will be replicated
+To replicate configuration files, list them with the confFiles parameter in the master's configuration.
+Only files found in the conf directory of the master's Solr instance will be replicated.

 Solr replicates configuration files only when the index itself is replicated.
-That means even if a configuration file is changed on the master, that file will be replicated only after there is a new commit/optimize on master's index.
+Even if a configuration file is changed on the master, that file will be replicated only after there is a new commit/optimize on master's index.